-The System anomaly notification message is transmitted according to the guidance contained in section 3.1.1 of this document and the section of the Cospas-Sarsat Data Distribution Plan (C/S A.001) entitled "Contingency Procedures".
+The System anomaly notification message is transmitted according to the guidance contained in section 3.1.1 of this document and the section of the document C/S A.001 entitled "Contingency Procedures".
 For messages to be transmitted to all MCCs, use SIT 605 format.
 For messages to be transmitted to specific MCCs, use SIT 915 format.